rub-softsec/StorFuzz/artifacts/coverage-plots/transferring_the_diversity-libafl/index.md

-# Transferring the Diversity: LibAFL
+# 4.6 &ndash; Transferring the Diversity: LibAFL
 Median of 10 trials starting from the saturated corpus, plots include 95% confidence interval.
 The restarting/switching configurations restarted/switched at times indicated by the grey vertical lines.

  - Continous LibAFL ![#98df8a](../.assets/98df8a.png)